revbayes/revbayes.github.io/tutorials/ctmc/index.md

 seq.clamp(data)
 ```

-[Note that although we assume that our sequence data are random
+Note that although we assume that our sequence data are random
 variables—they are realizations of our phylogenetic model—for the
-purposes of inference, we assume that the sequence data are “clamped”.]
+purposes of inference, we assume that the sequence data are “clamped” to their observed values.
 When this function is called, RevBayes sets each of the stochastic
 nodes representing the tips of the tree to the corresponding nucleotide
 sequence in the alignment.
 This essentially tells the program that we
 have observed data for the sequences at the tips.

-Finally, we wrap the entire model to provide convenient access to the
+Finally, we wrap the entire model in a single object to provide convenient access to the
 DAG.
 To do this, we only need to give the `model()` function a single
 node.
 With this node, the `model()` function can find all of the other
 nodes by following the arrows in the graphical model: